danprince/danthedev.com/posts/2023-03-18-why-are-you-still-here-mr-module.md

 ```

 ## Conclusion
-There's still an awful lot of projects that sidestep this problem by compiling ES modules into CommonJS before running it on Node, then using `require.cache` for all their cache invalidation needs.
+There are still a lot of projects that sidestep this problem by compiling ES modules into CommonJS before running it on Node, then using `require.cache` for all their cache invalidation needs.

 The JavaScript ecosystem has already got a big problem with overcomplicated tooling and build steps.
 Throwing tools at these kinds of problems is a short term solution.
 It's rare that we actually just write code that's ready to run!